 Share The Significance Of Memorial Day With Kids

 Many families have war veterans and people they have lost in the wars.
 Kids in such families might be more aware of the sacrifices made by individuals and families for the country.
 For others this is a good time to introduce some talk of how the country came to be.
 Here’s a Memorial Day video from the History Channel which may help and be good for some shared watching.
 You could stop whenever there’s a need to discuss something.

 If they are confused about the difference between Veteran’s Day and Memorial Day, explain that both honor those who have served in the military for our country.
 While Veteran’s Day honors those who are still living, Memorial Day honors those who lost their lives in service.

 Fun And Educational Memorial Day Activities For Kids

-Once kids understand the significance of Memorial Day, here are five fun activities for Memorial Day that parents and kids to enjoy together.
+Once kids understand the significance of Memorial Day, here are several fun activities for Memorial Day that parents and kids to enjoy together.

 When kids are exposed to stories about wars and they understand the sacrifices soldiers have made for the country, it helps them appreciate the freedom people of our country have.
-It also helps them talk about war, its losses, the logistics of moving people, and many other facets of war.
-These discussions might get hot and difficult, but this is a great way to get kids involved.
+It also exposes them to what war really means, its losses, the logistics of moving people, and many other facets of war.
+These discussions might get hot and difficult, but this is a good idea to get kids involved this holiday weekend.
 After all they are the inheritors of the world and it makes sense for them to know more about it.

 Little kids just love this – food carrying the US colors.
 Younger kids could assemble fruits in red, blue and white on a toothpick or a skewer.
 It can look great and get the really young ones involved.
 Older kids could help bake something with strawberries and blueberries, like these American Flag Cheesecake Squares.
-It’s a great way to get the family together and it gives parents an opportunity to talk of Memorial Day.
+It’s a great way to get the entire family together and it gives parents an opportunity to talk about their Memorial Day holiday plans.